Karel Svoboda (composer)

-Works
+Career

-Karel Svoboda was born in Prague, Czechoslovakia and began his career as a pop composer after abandoning medicine in his third year of university.
-He became a member of the rock band "Mefisto" in 1963 where he played piano.
+Karel Svoboda was born in Prague, Czechoslovakia, and began his career as a pop composer after abandoning medicine in his third year of university.
+He became a member of the rock band Mefisto in 1963, where he played piano.
 Later, he composed music for the Laterna Magika theatre in Prague and for many Czech singers.
-In 1969 he wrote Lady Carneval for Karel Gott, a major Czech pop star.
-Svoboda wrote a total of 80 songs for Gott.
+In 1969 he wrote a song titled "Lady Carneval" for Karel Gott, a major Czech pop star.
+Svoboda wrote a total of 80 songs for Gott, including Hej, Hej, Baby and "Die Biene Maja".
+His long-time collaborator was lyricist Jiří Štaidl.

 Svoboda composed TV scores for the German channel ZDF for over 30 years.
-He wrote the scores to many TV series in the 1970s that a whole generation of Europeans grew up with.
+He wrote scores to many TV series in the 1970s and 1980s which a whole generation of Europeans grew up with.
 Some examples of these TV series are Vicky the Viking, Maya the Bee and The Wonderful Adventures of Nils.
 He also composed the score for the movie Three Wishes for Cinderella.

 Svoboda wrote scores for almost 90 films and TV series.

 He also wrote scores for several musicals: